Jeter Mountain Farm: U-Pick Fruit & Flowers, Creamery, Wagon Rides, and a Huge Indoor Play Area

 Tips on Visiting

 With lots of space to roam and play, the farm has certainly made it an appealing day trip for families.
-They also offer field trips every Thursday and Friday from 10 am – 2 pm from September 1 through October 31.
+They also offer field trips every Thursday and Friday from 10 am – 2 pm from in September and October.
+Field trips fill up usually in March so plan ahead.

 Additionally, the farm has a pumpkin patch that opens in the early fall.

-One thing to note is that pets are not allowed anywhere at the orchard.
-They also do not allow strollers or wagons in the orchards or wagons, and they request that you do not bring your own picking containers.
+One thing to note is that pets are not allowed at the U-pick orchards, inside the market, inside the taproom, coffee shop, and wagons.
+They also do not allow strollers or wagons in the orchards or on the wagon ride.
+You can park them before you get on the wagon and go to the orchard.
+They also request that you do not bring your own picking containers.

 Jeter Mountain plans to be open through October.
-Check their website for updated details.
+Check their website for updated details and hours.

 Jeter Mountain Farm